-- Desensitization ("A numbed pleasure response"): Among other changes, dopamine and dopamine (D2) receptors decline in the brain's reward circuitry, leaving the addict less sensitive to pleasure , and "hungry" for dopamine-raising activities/substances of all kinds.
+- Desensitization ("A numbed pleasure response"): Among other changes, dopamine and dopamine receptors decline in the brain's reward circuitry, leaving the addict less sensitive to pleasure , and "hungry" for dopamine-raising activities/substances of all kinds.
 The addict then tends to neglect interests, stimuli, and behaviors that were once of high personal relevance.
 Desensitization often manifests as the need for greater and greater stimulation to achieve the same buzz (‘tolerance’).
 You many spend more time online, prolonging sessions through edging, watching when not masturbating, or searching for the perfect video to end with.
 Desensitization can also take the form of escalating to new genres, sometimes harder and stranger, or even disturbing.
 Remember: shock, surprise and anxiety can jack up dopamine.

 - Sensitization ("A super memory of pleasure"): Rewired nerve connections cause the reward circuitry to buzz in response to addiction-related cues or thoughts.
 This Pavlovian memory makes the addiction more compelling than other activities in the addict's life.
 Cues, such as turning on the computer, seeing a pop-up, or being alone, trigger intense cravings for porn.
 Some describe a sensitized porn response as ‘entering a tunnel that has only one escape: porn’.
 Maybe you feel a rush, rapid heartbeat, even trembling, and all you can think about is logging onto your favorite tube site.
 These are examples of sensitized addiction pathways activating your reward circuit, screaming, ‘Do it now!’

 Are these the only brain changes?
 No. Each of these broad-brush indicators reflects multiple subtler addiction-related cellular and chemical alterations —just as the scan of a cancer tumor wouldn't show associated subtler cellular/chemical changes.